A Parent Guide to Year 6

 English - Writing

-During the second half term we will be looking at the The place For Me: Stories About The Windrush Generation by K. N. Chimbiri
+During the second half of this term we will be looking at the The place For Me: Stories About The Windrush Generation by K. N. Chimbiri

 Our writing pathways expectations are below: